1 / 10

 With a twin-turbocharged V8 engine, the AMG GLC 63 is as dramatic as you might imagine and hope.

 The Mercedes GLC Coupe has not been crash-tested by the Euro NCAP organisation.
 However, the regular GLC SUV scored the maximum five-star rating when it was evaluated.
-Given how much the two models share, the Coupe should be just as safe.
+Given how much the two models share, we've no reason to believe the Coupe won't be every bit as safe.

 There are a total of seven airbags fitted to the GLC Coupe, covering the driver and front-seat passenger, along with window bags that protect occupants both front and rear.
 Even the driver gets a special airbag just for his or her knees.